 Payments securely processes credit or debit purchases through a Stripe integration.
 You can also use Payments on WordPress.com to provide refunds and monitor your earnings.
 Plus, your subscribers will get email receipts and can cancel their membership if desired.

 Take care of your audience

 Creating useful or entertaining content takes time and resources.
 If you’re consistent, you’ll continue to grow and attract a loyal following.
 Once you do, they’ll be more likely to pay for premium content.

-Whether you’re beginning to monetize your offerings, or are just assessing the potential of building a blog, WordPress.com — its Business plan in particular — has the tools and flexibility needed to help you meet your goals.
+Whether you’re beginning to monetize your content offerings, or are just assessing the potential of building a blog, WordPress.com has the tools and flexibility needed to help you meet your goals.

 Thousands of small businesses and online stores call WordPress.com home.